ray-project/enhancements/reps/2022-03-10-plasma_alternative.md

 **[with visbility]** For vineyard-like third-party object store which has session/visibility/isolation mechanism, we can open a new session for each raylet (it is ok to have duplicated object ids which are seperated in different sessions.)

 **[w/o visbility]** For other third-party object stores which do not provide such isolation control. we can add prefix to the duplicated object ids to distinguish them (this should be handled in `xxxClinetImpl` which inherits the `ClientImplInterface`).

+**Protocol #10**: when the raylet is restarted, the storage should guarantee the object id from the previous raylet should be isolated to the new one.

 #### Failure Mode